 Lastly, freight forwarders offer a GPS tracking service for train shipping, which is the best among all, and you can get minute-to-minute updates.

 9. How Can Winsky Freight Deliver the Best Shipping from China to Ireland?

 If you’re exporting from China to Ireland, you’ll want to work with a company that has experience with this route.
 Shippers from Ireland have been using the services of Winsky to transport goods from China to Ireland for more than a decade.

 We have a dedicated team in Ireland to serve our clients.
-Because of this, our customs experts are familiar with all the rules and regulations of the customs, import duties from China to Thailand, and are always up to date.
+Because of this, our customs experts are familiar with all the rules and regulations of the customs and import duties from China to Ireland and are always up to date.

-We’ve shipped hundreds of products from China to Ireland, and we’d like to share what we learned along the way.
+We’ve shipped hundreds of products from China to Ireland and want to share what we learned.
 Shipping from China to Ireland isn’t rocket science, but many factors affect your shipment cost.
-You’ll need to consider customs clearance procedures, transit times, tariffs, insurance, brokerage fees, and other costs.
-You may also need to factor in time zones and holidays when planning your shipments.
+You’ll need to consider customs clearance procedures, transit times, tariffs, insurance, brokerage fees, and other charges.
+You may also need to consider time zones and holidays when planning your shipments.

 Please message us if you want to learn more or have anything to ship from China to Ireland.